North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 DIY fixed up livestock trailer for moving our Polled Mini Jersey dairy herd to Idaho

 HOW does one transport all these animals?
 Well, we bought a livestock trailer with a center divider gate to move the cows and cats.
 It was pretty badly rusted and very, very ugly.
 We sanded, welded, primed, painted, replaced wiring, lights, hubs, bearings, brakes, and tires.
-Then, we had to get a title, register, and license it.
-But, it's legal and road worthy now.
+Then, we had to get a title, register with the new color, and license it.
+It's legal and road-worthy now.
 We're pretty proud of how it turned out.
 What do you think of the silver and black?

 Vintage cattle trailer enclosed to relocate LGD to Idaho